 Not such an obvious attraction, but still very interesting.
-This former prison is now a museum where you can learn about the stories of many people who were imprisoned and executed here, as well as see their cells, the chapel, etc.
+This former prison is now a museum where you can learn about the stories of many people who were imprisoned and executed here as well as see their cells, the chapel, etc.

 On top of that, there was no segregation of men, women, or children at first.
 A horrifying place.

 You can’t spend 2 days in Dublin without visiting the Guinness Storehouse.
-Guinness is one of the most famous beers in the world, a very tasty one too, so it goes without saying that this is a must-see and must-drink!
+Guinness is one of the most famous beers in the world, a very tasty one too, so it goes without saying that this is a must-see and must-drink.

-This is a self-guided tour, so you’ll make it all at your own pace instead of following a group.
+Moreover, this is a self-guided tour, so you’ll make it all at your own pace instead of following a group.
 You can ask for an audio guide, though.
 There are seven floors of Irish history, science, and beer to learn about the story of Guinness.

 Old Jameson Distillery Bow St.

-I know it looks like you came to Dublin to only drink, but this brand whiskey is one of the most famous in the world, and again, one of the best too.
+We know it looks like you came to Dublin only drink, but this brand whiskey is one of the most famous in the world and one of the best too.

-This is a very informative tour using multimedia tools that explain the flavors, smells, etc. of whiskey.
+Furthermore, this is a very informative tour using multimedia tools that explain the flavors, smells, etc. of whiskey.
 It’s followed by some whiskey tasting and a drink at JJ’s Bar.

 National Leprechaun Museum

 Have a nosedive into the Irish folklore and mythology in the Leprechaun Museum.
 If you like funny stories, you’ve found the perfect place to hear them.

 The following three museums are branches of the National Museum of Ireland, so the entrance is free.

 National Museum of Ireland – Archeology

-Home to countless Irish objects of different ages, but it also has some displays from Egypt, Cyprus, and the Roman world.
+It has countless Irish objects of different ages, but it also has some displays from Egypt, Cyprus, and the Roman world.